- Why is this medication prescribed?

 The number of patients who actually experience an increase in blood pressure as they progress through the program is quite small.

-A history of hypothyroidism and use of thyroid replacement medication should not exclude participation, as long as the amount of thyroid medication a participant is taking is appropriate to what they need.
+A history of hypothyroidism and use of thyroid replacement medication should not exclude participation, if the amount of thyroid medication a participant is taking is appropriate to what they need.
 Thyroid medication can produce symptoms of high blood pressure, heart racing, jitteriness, and anxiety, similar to being on a strong stimulant.
 Compounding this over-medicated condition with another stimulant, such as Phentermine, could exacerbate these symptoms.
-However, as long as this over-medicated condition was avoided, Phentermine use by someone on thyroid replacement should not be a problem.
+However, if this over-medicated condition was avoided, Phentermine use by someone on thyroid replacement should not be a problem.

 This is a question that is best answered by your primary care prescribing provider or psychiatrist.